KDGNOR/Scripts/README.md

 # Scripts
-	My Scripts over 3 years -- close n/a comment on scripts
+	My Scripts over 3 years -- close to n/a comment on scripts

 ###All scripts are made on Mac OS X.